Gary Henley-Smith: Early years

 Henley-Smith attended Auckland Grammar School, where he was Auckland and New Zealand secondary schools senior boys 100m and 200m champion and held several records.

 He held the New Zealand junior men's 100m and 200m records at 10.4s and 21.7s.
 His 10.4s 100m record, set in 1977, stood for 13 years.

 Athletics career

 Henley-Smith was a member of the Oceania team at the World Cup in Germany in 1977.
 That same year he joined Washington State University on a scholarship, spending four years in the United States.
 When he returned he was a member of Waitakere City Athletic Club and was the New Zealand Amateur Athletic Association 100m and 200m national champion in 1982 and 1983.

 He missed selection for the Commonwealth Games in 1978 due to a stress fracture.

-He competed in New Zealand's 4 × 100 metres relay team at the 1990 Commonwealth Games in Auckland.
+He competed in New Zealand's 4 × 100 metres relay team at the 1990 Commonwealth Games in Auckland, and was awarded the New Zealand 1990 Commemoration Medal.